roadrunner-server/roadrunner-docs/docs/en/plugins/jobs.md

 Below is a more detailed description of each of the in-memory-specific options:
 - `priority` - Queue default priority for each task pushed into this queue if the priority value for these tasks was not explicitly set.
+  Lower value - higher priority.
+  For example, we have 2 pipelines "pipe1" with priority 1 and "pipe10" with priority 10.
+Jobs from "pipe10" will be taken by workers only if all the jobs from "pipe1" are handled.

 - `prefetch` - A local buffer between the PQ (priority queue) and driver.
 If the PQ size is set to 100 and prefetch to 100000, you'll be able to push up to